John Wallis Titt: Titt wind engines

-The geared engines came in the same sizes as the direct engines, and were also available in 30 ft, 35 ft and 40 ft diameter.
+The geared engines came in the same sizes as the direct engines and were also available in 30 ft, 35 ft, and 40 ft diameters.
 A 25 ft tower was standard for the smallest three sizes, and the larger sizes came with a 35 ft as standard.
 Again, a taller tower could be supplied at extra cost.
-The geared Simplex engines were turned into wind by a fantail.
+The geared Simplex engines were turned into the wind by a fantail.